eneuwirt/vaaskel/README.md

 # 🔐 Security

-- User authentication
+- Form-based authentication
-- Roles & permissions
+- Role-based authorization
 - Password hashing
 - Navigation guards
+- Secure defaults

 ---

+# ✅ Walking Skeleton Status

+**Status:** ✔ Completed

+This repository intentionally represents a **finished walking skeleton**.

+It proves the technical viability of the system by providing a **minimal but complete end-to-end path** across all layers:

+- UI
+- Security
+- Business services
+- Persistence
+- Infrastructure

+No additional infrastructure work is required to start feature development.

+---

+# 🔁 Reference End-to-End Flow

+The canonical skeleton flow:

+1. Application startup via Docker
+2. User authentication
+3. Role-based authorization
+4. Domain interaction (e.g. user settings)
+5. Persistence to PostgreSQL
+6. Reload and verification

+This flow serves as the **baseline contract** for all future development.

+---

+# 🚧 Explicit Non-Goals

+The following topics are intentionally **out of scope** for the walking skeleton:

+- Business-specific features
+- Complex UI workflows
+- Public REST APIs
+- Performance tuning
+- Horizontal scaling
+- Cloud-specific infrastructure

+These belong to later feature phases.

+---

+# 🧭 Next Phase

+With the walking skeleton completed, the project is ready for:

+- Vertical feature slices
+- Domain-driven extensions
+- UI refinement
+- API exposure
+- Modularization

+All future work builds on a stable, proven foundation.

+---

 # 🧭 Branching Strategy (GitHub Flow)

-- `main` → stable
+- `main`       → stable baseline
 - `feature/*`  → new development
 - `fix/*`      → bug fixes
-- PR → merge
+- Pull Request → merge into `main`

----

-# 🛣 Roadmap

-- REST API
-- Admin console
-- Modularization
-- Cloud deployment

 ---

 # 📄 License

 MIT License